NoBlackBoxes/LastBlackBox/course/bootcamp/session_2/README.md

 There are many ways to store information.

 #### Watch this video: [Flash Memory](https://vimeo.com/??????)
-> ALl of your data requires quantum mechanics
+> Most of your data requires quantum mechanics

 ## Computers
 It may not yet seem believable, but you can build a **computer** by combining transistors in a clever way. **Let's learn how!**